 CC CDQ research results on Data Catalogs – Reference model and market study

 Data catalogs have been a focus of research activities in the Competence Center Corporate Data Quality (CC CDQ) in 2018, and resulted in a reference model and a market study.
 These outcomes have been developed in collaboration with researchers from Fraunhofer ISST and a large number of data management experts.
 They help companies in assessing Data Catalog solutions available on the market and choosing the one most suitable to meet their specific needs.
-The report is available for CC CDQ members in the CC CDQ knowledge base.

 Data Management Consulting for Data CatalogsOur data management consulting specialists help you to evaluate the implementation of a data catalog for your company anytime.
 We can also support you in the scoping and concept phase, collection of requirements and derivate data catalog capabilities and help you with the implementation.
 Data Management Consulting

 A few key insights of the report are presented in the following:

 Since it all started in the 1970s, companies have established a number of concepts for documenting data and making it available in a structured manner.
 At the beginning, companies mainly used system-specific data dictionaries.
 These data dictionaries were basically used for technical documentation of database tables.
 But system landscapes became more and more complex over time.

 It became necessary to plan the data architecture as well as the integration of data between systems.
 This implied linking system-specific data documentations to generic logical models.
 At the same time, it became increasingly important to analyze business data to facilitate decision-making.
 Companies therefore established data warehouses for central storage of business data.
 These data warehouses documented business data with regard to various dimensions in metadata repositories.